fikrcamp/design-assignment/README.md

 * About page

 You can deisgn the pages however you want be creative and once you've created the design share snippets of it with us on **#today-i-did** channel.
 Good luck!

+the about page is included in the home page.